epurola/Z80-Emulator/README.md

 ## Current Limitations
 While the emulator is functional and can successfully boot the ZX Spectrum ROM, there are a few features that are not yet supported:
-- **IN and OUT Instructions**: Input/output instructions are not yet fully implemented.
 - **Clock Accuracy**: The emulation is not cycle-accurate and does not currently model clock timing precisely.
 - **Undocumented fetures**: Not all undocumented features of the cpu are fully implemented.